the Rollator Chronicles: 5 Clues Your Parent Needs a Walker—Stat

 Arrive at synagogue.
 Hallelujah!

 That’s when the walker staged a rebellion.
 I yanked it out of the trunk, but it refused to open.
 I shook it, cursed it, begged it to open up.
-Ivy swooped in, calm as a seasoned parent.
+Friend swooped in, calm as a seasoned parent.
 “Lisa,” she said, “don’t stress—we figured out strollers, we can figure out walkers.”
 Except I never had kids, so no stroller muscle memory here.
-Ivy cracked the code, popped it open, rolled it to Mom, and off they went into the sanctuary while I chauffeured her uncle home.
+Friend cracked the code, popped it open, rolled it to Mom, and off they went into the sanctuary while I chauffeured her uncle home.

 Later, after prayers, after goodbyes, I took Mom to dinner.
 Parked the car, pulled out the walker, opened her door.
 A gust of wind toppled the rollator sideways, spilling its pouch like a piñata: tissues, walnuts, paperback books, all cartwheeling into the gutter.
 I stood there, hands in the air, defeated.